Hurricane Beryl: Texas

-In the wake of Beryl, multiple restaurants in the Houston area sued CenterPoint Energy, amounting to over $100 million, they alleged that CenterPoint's "gross failure in communication and management" caused them to lose customers due to the power being out.
+In the wake of Beryl, more than 200 restaurants in the Houston area sued CenterPoint Energy, amounting to over $100 million, they alleged that CenterPoint's "gross failure in communication and management" caused them to lose customers due to the power being out.
+On July 22, several Houston beauty, health, and medical sued CenterPoint Energy for "gross negligence", seeking $100 million.